 English learners are included as appropriate in Oregon's statewide assessment system, see Oregon Department of Education English Learner Program Guide.
 The Smarter Balanced assessment directions are translated into multiple languages and available via the Oaks portal.
 OAR 581-022-0620 (2) requires ODE to provide translated OAKS assessments for populations at or above 9% in grades K-12 within three years after the school year in which the language exceeds the threshold, see Oregon Secretary of State Administrative Rules.
-In addition, the accommodations available to students who participate in the ORExt include translation into the native language, where appropriate, see Oregon Accessibility Manual.
+A bilingual test administrator who is trained and endorsed by a district in Spanish or the students' language of origin should provide any language translation support. see Oregon Accessibility Manual.